A Christian Perspective on War

 At the second coming of Christ, He’ll be a warrior, forcibly subjugating all earthly nations, and then He’ll be earth’s sovereign King of kings for the next thousand years.

-In contrast to what Jesus told Pilate, when He returns at the end of this age Jesus’ kingdom will be ‘of this world’ and therefore His servants will be commissioned to fight.
+In contrast to what Jesus told Pilate, when He returns at the end of this age Jesus’ kingdom will then be ‘of this world’ and He will commission His servants to fight.

 Conclusion – Fighting for One’s God

-By loving our enemies, even unto our own death, we’re completing Christ’s spiritual war against the principalities and powers of heaven, resulting in ‘the powers of the heavens being shaken’ and them being cast down to earth.
+By loving our enemies, even unto our own death, we complete Christ’s spiritual war against the principalities and powers of heaven, resulting in ‘the powers of the heavens being shaken’ and them being cast down to earth.

-During the 7-year period known as Daniel’s 70th week, the Two Witnesses of Revelation chapter 11 will prophesy and pronounce judgments against the nations.
-Faithful disciples of Christ on earth will be persecuted and martyred, and many professing believers will fall into apostasy—accepting the mark of the beast.
+During the 7-year Great Tribulation, the Two Witnesses of Revelation chapter 11 will prophesy and pronounce judgments against the nations.
+The Antichrist will persecute and martyr faithful disciples of Christ on earth, and many professing believers will fall into apostasy—accepting the mark of the beast.
 This 7-year period is a transition period between the ‘age of grace’ and Christ’s ‘rod of iron’ rule of the coming Millennium.

 At the end of Daniel’s 7 year period, Christ will return, resurrecting and transforming His disciple’s bodies with immortality.
 They’ll meet Him in the sky, becoming the armies of heaven, who then follow Him to the Battle of Armageddon.

-- At Christ’s second coming, Christians will follow Christ’s lead in forcibly subjugating the rebellious nations of the earth.
+- At Christ’s second coming, Christians will follow Christ’s lead in physically subjugating the rebellious nations of the earth.